Our Conservation Commitment

-As part of its work to conserve the biological diversity of the Amazon basin, Tambopata Ecolodge has set aside its privately-owned land for conservation.
+As part of our work to conserve the biological diversity of the Amazon basin, Tambopata Ecolodge has acquired and set aside its privately-owned land for conservation.
 In 2009, this process was consolidated through the georeferencing of surrounding lands, in order to determine the precise coordinates of the area of tropical forest we work to protect.

-For us, the term “eco-” is not a marketing tool to attract visitors.
-We are officially certified as an Ecolodge by the Peruvian government and acknowledged as a genuinely responsible company fully committed to the conservation of rainforests that exist because we exist.
+At Tambopata Ecolodge, the term “eco-” is not a marketing tool to attract visitors.
+We are officially certified as an Ecolodge by the Peruvian government and acknowledged as a genuinely responsible company fully committed to the conservation of tropical rainforests that exist because we exist.

-When you visit us at Tambopata Ecolodge you are contributing to the conservation of many endangered species.
+Visitors who come to stay with us at Tambopata Ecolodge are contributing to the conservation of endangered species and threatened ecosystems.